eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 [Creating events](UC3_EVENTS.md)

 #### 3.1.4 Creating an account
 To identify all users we need an account system.
 This account system enables us to build important functions such as a personalized overview over all tasks and appointments.
+The user information will be stored into a third party system named "Keycloak".

 [Creating an account](UC4_CREATE_ACCOUNT.md)

 #### 3.1.5 Logging in
 The app will provide the possibility to register and log in.
 This will also make the usability easier as a user won’t have to add all his appointments again.
+The register and logging in process will be managed by Keylcoak.
+Keycloak uses the OAuth 2.0 standard to identify and authorize users which logged in or signed in.

 [Logging in](UC5_LOGIN.md)